 Typical simple strategies and tools that may be considered include:

 - Rest, icing, or OTC medications for pain management and inflammation control

 - Modifying behaviors (for example, do less hard running and mix in some low-impact exercise instead)

-- Making sure you have the right pair of shoes for your activity
+- Make sure you have the right pair of shoes for your activity

 - Stretching exercises and physical therapy